amcginlay/venafi-demos/demos/04-tlspk-notifications-via-microsoft-teams/README.md

 # TLSPK Notifications via Microsoft Teams

-In this demo we attempt to answer a question.
+This demo attempts to answer a question you may encounter in the enterprise.
-If you're using Microsoft Teams alongside Venafi TLS Protect For Kubernetes (TLSPK) how can you be notified that an observed machine identity requires your attention?
+If you're using Microsoft Teams alongside Venafi TLS Protect For Kubernetes (often abbreviated to TLSPK) how can you be notified that an observed machine identity requires your attention?

 ## Introduction
 Let's imagine you have 100 Kubernetes clusters, each maintaining 100 machine identities.